hyperkai/django-blog/s3-blog/README.md

 simple-blog / django_project / settings.py

-If you use aws s3 bucket rather than default app file system, uncomment the aws s3 bucket setting then change it.
+If you use aws s3 bucket rather than default app file system, uncomment the aws s3 bucket setting then change 3 lines(# Change to yours).

 ```
 ##### AWS s3 bucket settings #####